-- 8.2.1.
-The upper legform impactor shall meet the requirements specified in paragraph 8.2.3. when tested as specified in paragraph 8.2.4. - 8.2.2.
-Calibration - 8.2.2.1.
-The foam flesh for the test impactor shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of $35 \pm 10$ percent and a stabilized temperature of $20^{\circ} \pm 2^{\circ}$ C prior to impactor removal for calibration.
+- 8.-23.2.1.
+The foam flesh for the test impactor shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of 35 ± 10 percent and a stabilized temperature of $20^{\circ} \pm 2^{\circ}$ C prior to impactor removal for calibration.
 The test impactor itself shall have a temperature of $20^{\circ} \pm 2^{\circ}$ C at the time of impact.
-The temperature tolerances for the test impactor shall apply at a relative humidity of $40 \pm 30$ percent after a soak period of at least four hours prior to their application in a test. - 8.2.2.2.
-The test facility used for the calibration test shall have a stabilized humidity of $40 \pm 30$ percent and a stabilized temperature of $20^\circ \pm 4^\circ$ C during calibration. - 8.2.2.3.
-Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area. - 8.2.2.4.
-Relative humidity and temperature of the calibration area shall be measured at the time of calibration, and recorded in a calibration report. - 8.2.3.
-Requirements - 8.2.3.1.
+The temperature tolerances for the test impactor shall apply at a relative humidity of 40 ± 30 percent after a soak period of at least four hours prior to their application in a test. - 8.23.2.2.
+The test facility used for the calibration test shall have a stabilized humidity of 40 ± 30 percent and a stabilized temperature of $20^{\circ} \pm 4^{\circ}$ C during calibration. - 8.23.2.3.
+Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area. - 8.-23.2.4.
+Relative humidity and temperature of the calibration area shall be measured at the time of calibration, and recorded in a calibration report.

+8.-23.3.
+Requirements

+8.-23.3.1.
 When the impactor is propelled into a stationary cylindrical pendulum the peak force measured in each load transducer shall be not less than 1.20 kN and not more than 1.55 kN and the difference between the peak forces measured in the top and bottom load transducers shall not be more than 0.10 kN.
 Also, the peak bending moment measured by the strain gauges shall not be less than 190 Nm and not more than 250 Nm on the centre position and not less than 160 Nm and not more than 220 Nm for the outer positions.
 The difference between the upper and lower peak bending moments shall not be more than 20 Nm.